digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 * On-Ledger Dual-Version Handling: Daml logic explicitly and entirely manages both v1 and v2 contracts with the support of zero-downtime upgrades.
 * Off-Ledger Service/Automation: Use external systems to transform v1 into v2.
 Some "helper contracts" may still exist on-ledger to facilitate the transition, but the actual logic of migrating v1 to v2 occurs outside Daml.

 The preferred approach is to handle versioning and upgrades directly in Daml rather than relying on external automation.
-However, in some cases, a valid v2 can only be generated from a v1 in consultation with either off-ledger systems or ACS/PQS queries that require off-ledger support.
+However, in some cases, a valid v2 can only be generated from a v1 in consultation with either off-ledger systems or Active Contract Set (ACS)/Participant Query Store (PQS) queries that require off-ledger support.

 3.2 Backward Compatibility in Backend Code
 ------------------------------------------